 4.3 A request for an Official Assessment should be in writing, addressed to the IPL COO (with a copy sent by email) to be delivered to Cricket Centre, Wankhede Stadium, Mumbai 400 020.
 The request should enclose the report referred to in paragraph 4.2.

-(a) the Player’s bowling action contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and therefore the Player remains on the Warning List or suspended from bowling in Matches and matches organised by BCCI (as appropriate); or
+(a) the Player’s bowling action contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and therefore the Player remains on the Warning List or, subject to paragraph (c) below, is suspended from bowling in Matches and matches organised by BCCI (as appropriate); or

-(c) the Player’s bowling action for certain deliveries contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and therefore the Player is banned from bowling that specific delivery in Matches and matches organised by the BCCI.
+(c) the Player’s bowling action for certain deliveries contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and therefore the Player is banned from bowling that specific delivery in Matches and matches organised by the BCCI (as appropriate).

-4.8 In the event of a Player failing to submit the report referred to in paragraph 4.2, or appear (if requested by the Committee) at, the Official Assessment (other than due to exceptional circumstances), such failure will be regarded as an admission that he bowls with an Illegal Bowling Action and the Committee will confirm this in their Official Assessment Report.
+4.8 In the event of a Player failing to (a) attend an ICC Approved Cricket Centre in the circumstances (referred to in paragraph 4.2), or (b) appear (if requested by the Committee) at the Official Assessment (other than due to exceptional circumstances), such failure will be regarded as an admission that he bowls with an Illegal Bowling Action and the Committee will confirm this in their Official Assessment Report.

-4.9 A Player whose action is Cleared may bowl in Matches after receipt by the Player of the Official Assessment Report and have his name removed from the Warning List.
+4.9 A Player whose action is Cleared may bowl in Matches after receipt by the Player of the Official Assessment Report (the attention of Players and Teams is drawn to paragraph 4.3 which specifies when the assessment must be carried out at SRASSC) and have his name removed from the Warning List.
 However any Player who is Reported after having been Cleared during the Season will be banned from bowling for the rest of the Season.